elifnurkalkan/MovieApp/README.md

 ## Features

-1.A user should be able to search a movie name and see related results.
+A user should be able to search a movie name and see related results.

-2.A user should be able to click on a 'More Info' button and see related information about movie.
+A user should be able to click on a 'More Info' button and see related information about movie.

-3.A user should be able to see the details such as name, rate, primary info, release-date, original language and popularity belonging to the selected movie.
+A user should be able to see the details such as name, rate, primary info, release-date, original language and popularity belonging to the selected movie.